2023–2025 Sundhnúkur eruptions: Barriers and roads

 Construction of another barrier commenced on 6 May 2024, following approval from then-Justice Minister Guðrún Hafsteinsdóttir.
 This decision was made after she received a memorandum from the Department of Civil Protection and Emergency Management a week earlier.
-Initially intended to be the final initiative by the Icelandic government regarding the eruptive series in Sundhnúksgígar, the May–June eruption in 2024 necessitated an additional protective barrier.
+Initially intended to be the final initiative by the Icelandic government regarding the eruptive series in Sundhnúksgígar, the May–June 2024 eruption necessitated an additional protective barrier.
 This new barrier, located inside the perimeter of the existing barriers and closer to Grindavík, was designed to proactively safeguard against potential lava overflow, particularly in scenarios involving thin-flowing pāhoehoe lava.
 The structure stands 5 m high and extends between 0.8 and 1 km in length.
 A team of approximately 30 to 35 individuals worked day shifts on this project, completing the barrier in June 2024.

-On 14 January and 29 May in 2024, two separate lava flows engulfed Route 43 (Grindavíkurvegur) south of the Svartsengi power station and the Blue Lagoon.
-On 8 February, 17 March, 8 June, and again on 21 November in 2024, different lava flows overtook the same road north of these landmarks.
-Route 426 (Norðurljósavegur) was covered by lava on 8 February and 21 November in 2024 north of Svartsengi, and on 29 May south of Svartsengi in the same year.
+On 14 January and 29 May 2024, two separate lava flows engulfed Route 43 (Grindavíkurvegur) south of the Svartsengi power station and the Blue Lagoon.
+On 8 February, 17 March, 8 June, and 21 November 2024, different lava flows overtook the same road north of these landmarks.
+Route 426 (Norðurljósavegur) was covered by lava on 8 February and 21 November 2024 north of Svartsengi, and on 29 May south of Svartsengi in the same year.
 On 29 May 2024, Route 425 (Nesvegur) was overtaken by lava for the first time.
 In total, lava flowed over three different roads, five different sections, during five distinct eruptions, for a total of nine occurrences.
-These incidents repeatedly severed Grindavík’s main access to the northern peninsula, necessitating the rapid construction of temporary gravel roads over freshly cooled lava, with road alignments sometimes adjusted to accommodate the altered terrain.
+These incidents repeatedly severed Grindavík's main access to the northern peninsula, necessitating the rapid construction of temporary gravel roads over freshly cooled lava, with road alignments sometimes adjusted to accommodate the altered terrain.
 To date, approximately 9–10 km of new roads have been constructed, though most have been permanently lost due to repeated lava flows over the same sections.